kkamkou/node-gelf-pro/README.md

   }
 });
 ```
 > `log.setConfig` merges the data.
-Therefore you can call it multiple times.
+Therefore, you can call it multiple times.

 ### Basic functionality
 ```javascript